Intel Xeon E3 v6 Series Processor, 1U Server, 2x Fixed Drive Bays, Redundant Power Suppy

 The previous Tesla V100 has had been hailed as the most advanced data centre graphics card, with this new GPU taking things up a notch.
 Designed for AI acceleration, high performance computing, graphics and data science, the Nvidia Tesla V100S is a real game changer.

-The Tesla V100S is an upgrade over the Tesla V100.
-While both seem similar on the outside, featuring a dual-slot design and a cooler, the performance of the V100S goes above and beyond what was possible with the V100.
+The Tesla V100S is an upgrade over the Tesla V100, with its level of performance going above and beyond what was possible with the V100.

 The main difference between the two is in the memory capacities available.
 The NVIDIA Tesla V100S only has a 32 GB HBM2 version and boasts higher boost clock speeds (1601MHz) and memory bandwidth (1134 GBps).